snoopwpf/snoopwpf/README.md

 Breaking:

-- Dropped support for all .NET versions prior to .NET 4.5.2
+- Dropped support for all .NET Framework versions prior to .NET 4.5.2
+- Dropped support for .NET 3.0

 ### [4.0.0]